CA State & Local Challenge Exam

 Test Time: 10:00-11:30am

-Test Location: The exam will now be held online via the Vendor Information below.
+Test Location: The Exam is held online via the Vendor Information below.

 Registered Students: See Testing Instructions below.

-Online Testing Instructions: Enrolled students of POLS 151 will contact the Administrator of the course, POLS Chair David McCuan, via email NO LATER than Saturday, November 13th, 12:00pm in order to get a UNIQUE COURSE SECTION NUMBER to register for the test via Globalyceum.
+Online Testing Instructions for REGISTERED AND DROP-IN STUDENTS: All students intending to take the POLS 151 Exam will contact the Administrator of the course, POLS Chair David McCuan (link sends e-mail), via email in order to get a UNIQUE COURSE SECTION NUMBER to register for the test via Globalyceum.

-Students will then navigate to Globalyceum and will register there for access to materials and pay $5.00 to take the Challenge Exam on Saturday, December 4th, 2021.
+Students will then navigate to Globalyceum and will register there for access to materials to prep for the Exam and also pay $5.00 to take the Challenge Exam on Saturday, May 13th, 2023.

 Grading of the Exam will take place after the Exam ends at 11:30am.
 The PASSAGE RATE IS 75% or better.

-Prep materials can be accessed any time prior to Exam itself.
+Prep materials can be accessed between 13 April and BEFORE 10 am on 13 May 2023.
 The POLS 151 Challenge Exam will use a digital product based on materials from both SSU and Globalyceum to conduct the Exam.
-The SSU POLS Department has negotiated a special rate of $5.00 for the Fall 2021 administration of the Exam via any remote, online connection.
+The SSU POLS Department has negotiated a special rate of $5.00 for the Spring 2023 administration of the Exam via any remote, online connection.

 *Students may only attempt the test twice.